kalxas/rasdaman/doc/main/05_geo-services-guide.rst

 Examples
 ^^^^^^^^

--  Create a style with a WCPS query fragment:
+-  Create a style with a WCPS query fragment and set this style as default style:

    .. hidden-code-block:: text